isr35564-hue/Retail_Sales_Project/README.md

 ## Overview

 This project implements an end-to-end data engineering workflow for retail sales data.
-The objective was to transform raw retail transaction data into a clean analytical dataset and generate actionable business insights through KPI reporting and Power BI dashboards.
+The objective was to transform raw retail transaction data into a clean analytical dataset and generate  business insights through KPI reporting and Power BI dashboards.

 The solution includes data profiling, data cleaning, transformation, PII masking, KPI generation, and business intelligence reporting.